jarmo/candalf/README.md

 the shell manual or
 from [this blog post](https://vaneyckt.io/posts/safer_bash_scripts_with_set_euxo_pipefail/) to understand what they're for) and `lib/cast.sh` is sourced so that a few Candalf helper functions could be used.
-One important thing to notice here is that the name of the spell book script file has to match the domain name of the server you want to cast all the spells.

 Now, adding spells to the spell book script is really easy too - you just need to execute function `cast` with a parameter to spell file.
 Spell files